calcazar/react-native-push-notification-CE/README.md

         notification.finish(PushNotificationIOS.FetchResult.NoData);
     },

-    // ANDROID ONLY: GCM Sender ID (optional - not required for local notifications, but is need to receive remote push notifications)
+    // ANDROID ONLY: GCM or FCM Sender ID (product_number) (optional - not required for local notifications, but is need to receive remote push notifications)
-    senderID: "YOUR GCM SENDER ID",
+    senderID: "YOUR GCM (OR FCM) SENDER ID",

     // IOS ONLY (optional): default: all - Permissions to register.
     permissions: {